Waitrose Caversham 184 opened on 27.11.1984.

 Caversham is a Thames-side village on the northern outskirts of Reading.
 It is a pleasant, quiet little place with a pretty early nineteenth century river bridge.

-The new Waitrose supermarket is, unusually, a three-storey building.
-It is built of attractive Kentish bricks in pink, orange, and slate blue.
-The Partners’ Dining Room and Rest Room have a ‘crows’ nest’ air to them, being on the third floor with a view across trees to the river.
+The new Waitrose supermarket is a three-storey building built of attractive Kentish bricks in pink, orange, and slate blue.
+The Partners’ Dining Room and Rest Room are on the third floor with a view across trees to the river.

 Branch Manager Mr Davies joined the Partnership in 1970 as Provisions Manager, Witney branch, where he subsequently managed the Fruit and Vegetable department.
 Eighteen months later he moved to Wallingford, where he was Grocery Manager, then returned to Witney as Deputy Branch Manager.

-Mr Davies said there had been well over 1000 applications from people wishing to work in the new branch including some from other Waitrose supermarkets.
-‘We have Partners here who have come from Henley, Woodley, Goldsworth Park, Wallingford and Seven Oaks.
-We even have one young man from Hall Green in Birmingham’.
+There had been over 1000 applications from people wishing to work in the new branch including some from other Waitrose supermarkets.
 The new branch will have 144 people working in it, including 50 weekend juniors.

 It seems the residents of Caversham have up to now have been travelling into Reading for most of their food shopping.